Magdalene College Student Housing

 Cambridge

 We were commissioned by Magdalene College to develop a scheme to convert the Bonded Warehouse, located on the River Cam, into student residential accommodation.
-Working within the constraints of the existing building and the conservation area we created 32 ensuite rooms together with common kitchens.
+The proposals include the creation of a cafe facing a new public space addressing the Cam and an additional storey providing a total of 20 ensuite bedrooms, together with common rooms and kitchens.
+Roof top plant is concealed behind the new facade.

 The College purchased the building in 1980’s when it was briefly operated as a glass-making factory and showroom by Langham Glass, before being converted into a gym, spa and restaurant facility around 1999.